Is it possible to have a non-resident tax status in Belgium?

 As long as you have not filed a resident tax return, it is possible to demonstrate to the tax authorities that your principal place of residence or the center of your social/economic interests remains located abroad.
 If your stay in Belgium is only of a temporary nature and if there are elements in your personal situation that tie you to your home country, you can demonstrate to the tax inspector that he should qualify you as a non-resident taxpayer instead.

 There is an important proviso for married couples/legal cohabitants who are living together in Belgium: they can never obtain non-resident status.
 Belgium will always be considered as the place of your family residence if you live here together.
-Only under the special expat tax status for foreign specialists and executives will your partner be able to move with you to Belgium without jeopardizing your non-resident status.
+Under the (old) special expat tax status you would always be considered a non-resident taxpayer (even if your partner moved with you to Belgium), but this is no longer the case under the (new) expat regime introduced in 2022.

 Non-resident taxpayers who come to Belgium without establishing tax residency here, are only taxable here on Belgian domestic income.
 Employees are only taxable here if the cost of their salary is paid (or borne) by a Belgian company or if they physically spend more than 183 days in the country.
 There is a big misunderstanding about this, but the ‘183-day rule’ is never used in Belgium to determine your tax residency.
 It is only relevant for employees who work in Belgium for more than 6 months for a foreign employer.